meilisearch/meilisearch/README.md

 It uses [RocksDB](https://github.com/facebook/rocksdb) as the internal key-value store.
 The key-value store allows us to handle updates and queries with small memory and CPU overheads.

-You can [read the deep dive](deep-dive.md) if you want more information on the engine, it describes the whole process of generating updates and handling queries.
+You can [read the deep dive](deep-dive.md) if you want more information on the engine, it describes the whole process of generating updates and handling queries or you can take a look at the [typos and ranking rules](typos-ranking-rules.md) if you want to know the default rules used to sort the documents.

 We will be proud if you submit issues and pull requests.
 You can help to grow this project and start contributing by checking [issues tagged "good-first-issue"](https://github.com/Kerollmops/MeiliDB/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 It is a good start!